Mike & Joyces Travel logs

 Places Visited:

 We transitioned the motorhome from El Centro to Borrego Springs today.
-El Centro is located in the southern portion of the Imperial Valley while Borrego Springs is located northwest of the Imperial Valley so we drove through the heart of the Imperial Valley this morning.
+El Centro is located in the southern portion of the Imperial Valley while Borrego Springs is located northwest of the Imperial Valley so we drove through the heart of the Imperial Valley this morning before reaching our destination in Borrego Springs.

 Not long after passing through Westmorland the irrigation ceased and desert returned.
 We were heading up the west side of the Salton Sea although we cannot see blue water for some reason.
 The Salton Sea is 235' below sea level so spotting the depression where the water in the Salton Sea is heading shouldn't be hard to do.
 We can certainly see where it should be but there is only something dark in the valley where we think the Salton Sea should be.
 Possibly the southern end of the Salton Sea is overgrown with vegetation.